 El Palo Alto

-Check the Regional Calendar on web site front page for weekend of 20th.
+Check the Regional Calendar on web site front page.

 Be 10 minutes early.
 Presentation will start right on time.